 The RTL Group Board of Directors recognises the importance of, and is committed to, high standards of corporate governance.
 The principles of good governance adopted by RTL Group have been applied in the following way.
 They are in line with the ten principles of corporate governance issued by the Luxembourg stock exchange.

 The Company shall be managed by a Board of Directors made up of 14 Directors at maximum, who need not be shareholders and who are appointed by the General Meeting of the Shareholders for a term not exceeding six years.

-The Board of Directors is currently composed by 12 members, three executive directors and nine non-executive directors, three of whom are independent.
+The Board of Directors is currently composed by 12 members, two executive directors and ten non-executive directors, four of whom are independent.

 For more information on the members, see Board of Directors

 The Board of Directors has the most extensive powers to manage the Company.
 It may take, in the interest of the Company, all acts of administration and of disposal, that are not reserved by law or the Article of Incorporation to the General Meeting of Shareholders.

 The Chairman shall convene the Board of Directors to meet as often as the interests of the Company require and at least once ever three months.
 It shall meet whenever at least two directors so request.

 All Board decisions shall be taken with a simple majority of the directors present or represented.
 In case of urgency, the directors may also take decision s by circular resolutions without physically meeting.

 The members of the Board of directors are obliged to act in the interest of the Company and may not pursue any personal interests with their decision-making.
 In relation to any transaction, submitted for approval to the Board of directors or any committee of the Board of directors conflicting with that of the Company, a director having a personal interest shall notify the Board of directors or any committee of the Board of directors and shall not participate in any discussions or vote of the Board of directors or any committee of the Board of directors, and the decision shall be taken by simple majority of the voting directors.